 \subsection{Hybrid Combining}

-The third architecture is Hybrid Combining, which is motivated by the high rate and the low power consumption of Digital and Analog combining architectures, respectively, and tries to strike a balance between the two.
-The architecture in Fig. \ref{fig:HC} features an analog processing stage with multiple banks of phase shifters, each with an independent analog adder, RF and ADC chain.
+The third architecture is Hybrid Combining, which is motivated by the high capacity and the low power consumption of Digital and Analog combining architectures, respectively, and tries to strike a balance between the two.
+Therefore, this architecture has both analog and digital multiple-antenna processing.
+The architecture in Figure \ref{fig:HC} features an analog processing stage with multiple banks of phase-shifters, each with an independent analog adder, RF and ADC chain.
 The analog processing reduces the dimensions of the received signal to a number $N_{RF}$ greater than one (analog case) but smaller than $N_{r}$ (digital case).
-The analog processed signal with $N_{RF}$ dimensions is quantized and digitally processed allowing the spatial multiplexing of up to $N_s\leq \min(N_t,N_{RF})\leq N_{r}$ symbol streams.
+The processed received signal with $N_{RF}$ dimensions is quantized and processed by a Digital MIMO processor that allows the spatial multiplexing of up to $N_s\leq \min(N_t,N_{RF})\leq N_{r}$ symbols streams.
 The quantized signal with HC is given by